FastTrackOrg/FastOcclusion/README.md

-## Abstract
+# Abstract
 Deep learning techniques have been extensively explored for object tracking, addressing the challenging issue of occlusion.
 Occlusion arises when one object is obscured by another, often complicated when dealing with similar objects.
 Scientific tracking scenarios, such as monitoring animal behavior or particle movement, have seen successful methods, though these typically require complex model construction.
 We present an innovative approach that adapts well-maintained, easily deployable models like YOLO to mitigate occlusion-related challenges.
 We enable rapid model generation on modest hardware by training YOLOv8 on synthetic data.
 Results demonstrate strong performance and generalization, showcasing the efficacy of this streamlined strategy in solving occlusion problems for tracking.

-## Introduction
+# Introduction
 Numerous tools have been documented in the existing literature for the application of deep learning techniques in the field of object tracking.
 One particularly significant challenge deep learning can address is mitigating occlusion-related issues.
 Occlusion arises when one object is partially obscured by another, and the complexity deepens when these objects are self-similar.
-Several approaches have demonstrated success when focusing on the context of scientific tracking [Gelencsér-Horváth, Anna, et al. "Tracking Highly Similar Rat Instances under Heavy Occlusions: An Unsupervised Deep Generative Pipeline."
-Journal of Imaging 8.4 (2022): 109.], such as monitoring animal behavior or particle movement.
+Several approaches have demonstrated success when focusing on the context of scientific tracking, such as monitoring animal behavior or particle movement.
 However, these methods typically involve constructing models from the ground up.
 This process proves to be intricate, especially when considering its integration into experimental settings involving researchers who may not possess an in-depth proficiency in domains like deep learning or computer hardware.

 This research showcases a novel strategy: adapting pre-existing, extensively utilized models that are well-maintained, easily deployable, and require minimal expertise to set up and operate.
 To address occlusion-related challenges, we harness the power of the YOLO algorithm conventionally employed for instance-segmentation tasks.
 Our approach involves training the YOLO model on synthetic data, which can be generated quickly.
 This methodology offers the advantage of being executable on moderately equipped personal computers or even through platforms like Google Colab, enabling the training and utilization of a model in under an hour.

-## Methods
+# Methods

-### Image generation
+## Image generation
 The first step of this study is to generate synthetic data for training the YOLO detector.
 To create this data, we begin with an image of an object on a transparent background.
 Random translations and rotations are applied to the object to produce the lower image.
 This process is repeated for the same object to obtain the upper image.
 By superimposing these two images, we generate an occlusion.

 In the resulting image, pixels corresponding to the upper object are identified where the transparency of the upper image is not equal to 0:
-$M_{top} = \alpha_{top}$
+$$ M_{top} = \alpha_{top}$$

 Pixels corresponding to the lower object are identified where the transparency of the lower image differs from the transparency of the upper image:
-$M_{bottom} = \alpha_{bottom} - \alpha_{top}$
+$$ M_{bottom} = \alpha_{bottom} - \alpha_{top} $$

 Next, we merge the two images using the following formula:
-$I_{merged} = (1 - M_{bottom}) \cdot I_{top} + M_{top} \cdot I_{top}$
+$$ I_{merged} = (1 - M_{bottom}) \cdot I_{top} + M_{top} \cdot I_{top} $$

 Subsequently, the merged image is subjected to a Gaussian filter to blur the edges and simulate an accurate occlusion more closely.